Tampa Medical Malpractice Lawyer

 Every case is different, and so are the settlement amounts.
 However, it is important to note the difference between punitive damages and non-economic damages (pain and suffering) in Florida.

 Non-economic damages are financial settlements awarded for for pain and suffering and emotional distress.
-The state of Florida places a $1 million cap on the total of non-economic damages you can receive from a medical malpractice lawsuit.
+The state of Florida had placed a $1 million cap on the total of non-economic damages you could receive from a medical malpractice lawsuit.
+However, the Supreme Court of Florida recently ruled that such a cap violates the state’s Constitution.

 Punitive damages are different; they are meant to punish the medical personnel or institution at fault for causing harm to a patient they were entrusted to care for.
 There is a $500,000 cap on regular punitive damage claims for medical malpractice in Florida.
 However, the cap can be extended to $2 million if the claimant proves that the medical caregiver or establishment’s knowingly harmed the patient for financial gain.